Skip to content

 Full-Stack Developer · Banja Luka, Bosnia

-Senior full-stack developer shipping SaaS MVPs, web apps, and mobile apps 2× faster than agencies using AI-augmented workflows.
+Full-stack developer shipping SaaS MVPs, web apps, and mobile apps 2× faster than agencies using AI-augmented workflows.
 Live portfolio: BookBed, Callidus, Pizzeria Bestek.